ceregousa/slate/source/index.html.md

-goals-count | integer | The number of sets in the course reports-count | integer | The number of reports a set has state | string | `published` Course is viewable <br> `unpublished` Course is hidden <br> `archived` Course is no longer in use state-updated-at | datetime | Time of last time state was changed instructor-names | array[string] | A list of instructor names for the course ic-items-count | integer | The number of instructional items in the course assignments-count | integer | The number of sets and series in course external-id | integer | The LTI user associated with the course?
+goals-count | integer | The number of sets in the course reports-count | integer | The number of reports a set has state | string | `published` Course is viewable <br> `unpublished` Course is hidden <br> `archived` Course is no longer in use state-updated-at | datetime | The most recent time that state was changed instructor-names | array[string] | A list of instructor names for the course ic-items-count | integer | The number of instructional items in the course assignments-count | integer | The number of sets and series in course external-id | integer | The LTI user associated with the course

 ### Meta